 Eagle Ray on Cozumel Palancar reef

 The very famous, more than 1,5 miles long Palancar reef consists of various dive sites.
-Many 2 tank excursions start their first dive in the Palancar reef on Cozumel.
-Because the currents are less strong than further south.
-Well known are the dive sites Palancar Bricks, Palancar Caves, Palancar Horseshoe, Palancar Gardens, Francesa and Dalila.
+Many 2 tank excursions start their first dive in the Palancar reef on Cozumel because the currents are less strong than further south.
+Well known are the dive sites; Palancar Bricks, Palancar Caves, Palancar Horseshoe, Palancar Gardens, Francesa and Dalila.
 All those Cozumel reefs are completely different.
-This demonstrates how large and divere this area is.
-While in Palancar Caves has beautifulcaves and swimthroughts, in Palancar Gardens and Francesa are magnificent tunnel systems under the reef.
+This demonstrates how large and diverse this area is.
+While Palancar Caves has beautiful caves and swimthroughs, Palancar Gardens and Francesa are magnificent tunnel systems under the reef.

 The shallow part of the Palancar reef on Cozumel is just perfect for snorkeling.
-Discover abundant fishs, sometimesturtles or even a nurse shark and during the season eagle rays from the surface.
+Discover abundant fishs, sometimes turtles or even a nurse shark, and during the season eagle rays can be seen from the surface.